A Gingerbread house is fun to make in the run up to the big day and it tastes fabulous too. Just perfect for the young and young at heart.

 Perhaps in the UK, this is partly down to them making Mary Berrys Gingerbread House on the popular TV show Bake Off in 2013 and various incarnations of the task since then.
 Despite their growing popularity with my lads no longer small, making one myself never really came on the radar until the bake off.

 How to Make a Gingerbread House

 Having discovered how much fun they were to make, I feel this being Recipes Made Easy I must share a recipe with you.
-I even made another just to prove it was not a fluke and they really are not that hard to make.

 For my house, I used my Christmas Gingerbread recipe.
 It's quite big so I have trebled the recipe which you can make in one big batch but to be honest that's a lot of dough and it is probably easier to make it in three batches.
 I have been quite generous with the amount of dough as the last thing you want to happen is not quite have enough The extra dough that is left over can be rolled out and made into more cookies.